HBM/jet/index.md

 # Quick Start

-This is a Quick Start for writing Peers using the [Node.js API](http://github.com/lipp/node-jet).
+This is a Quick Start for writing Peers using the or Javascript Peer API for [Browsers](http://github.com/lipp/jet-js) and [Node.js](http://github.com/lipp/node-jet).
 It may help you getting a basic understanding even if your are not planing to use this Peer API.

 ## Create a Peer